-It is critical to address the needs of at-risk individuals and families who are currently housed, but due to their situation, in danger of losing their housing.
+It is critical to address the needs of at-risk individuals and families who are currently housed, but due to their situation, and in danger of losing their housing.
 Causes such as job loss, medical issues and bills, and other unexpected expenses can prevent a resident from paying rent, forcing residents to lose housing for a period of time.
 The costs of being homeless to an individual are high on many levels, with high mortality and lower life-expectancy being the greatest cost.
 The financial costs to society are also high.
 Based on a study in Science magazine (VOL 353, ISSUE 6300), discussed in a 2016 article entitled The Impact of Homelessness Prevention Programs on Homelessness, the per-person cost of averting homelessness through emergency financial assistance is estimated at \$10,300 compared to \$20,548 were the person to lose their housing and become homeless (William Evans, James Sullivan, and Melanie Wallskog, August 12, 2016, https://science.sciencemag.org/).
 The study also found that temporary financial assistance to low-income persons meant they were 88% less likely to become homeless, and the authors concluded the following overall with regard to temporary financial assistance: "Although the cost of reducing homelessness through this prevention approach is relatively high, the cost savings of the program are likely to far exceed these costs because homelessness exacts a considerable toll on society and the homeless themselves."

 The reasons for loss of housing are many and include economic issues and medical costs.
 More specifically, these include job loss, low income (lack of a living wage), high housing costs, childcare costs, and an unexpected major bill such as a car repair.
 Medical costs can also lead to loss of housing such as inability to work due to a disability, high medical treatment costs, unexpected injury or illness, etc. Prevention assistance can help individuals and families preserve their current housing situation and avoid becoming homeless in the first place.
 This may take the form of short-term rental assistance to prevent evictions, cash payments to assist with utility bills or emergency aid to pay for a major expense (medical bill, car repair, etc.), or more long-term support through vocational and job training to increase self-reliance and earning potential.
 An example of one such program locally is the City of Santa Barbara's Homelessness Prevention & Rapid Re-Housing Program.
 The purpose of the Homelessness Prevention & Rapid Re-Housing Program is to provide assistance to households who would otherwise become homeless and to rapidly re-house persons that are already homeless.
 Assistance can be in the form of financial assistance (such as rent, security and utility deposits, utility payments, moving costs, motel and hotel vouchers) and/or housing relocation and stabilization services (case management, outreach and engagement, housing search and placement, legal services, credit repair) to assist participants with housing stability and/or placement.
 The services are available to people who have an income at or below 50% of the Area Median Income.
-Although no such program currently exists for Goleta residents, the City is in the process of implementing an emergency rental assistance program funded by CDBG-CV Coronavirus funding supplemented by City General Fund money.
-The program, being administered under contract with the Housing Authority of Santa Barbara County, provides grants of \$5,000 or three-months' rent (whichever is less), to Goleta renters earning less than 80% of area median income (AMI).
+No such program currently exists for Goleta residents.